Barry-Fraser-Anderson/TDDexample/README.md

 9. Handle multiple delimiters of any length.
 ```

-I found these instructions to be a bit vague in places.
-However, it was just an exercise so I just implemented whatever I thought was a reasonable interpretation.
+I found these instructions to be a bit unclear in places.
+However, I just intended it to be a learning exercise so I implemented whatever I thought was a reasonable interpretation; neither did I make further attempts to complete it in 30 minutes.